 Students interested in deeper study can pursue one of our of majors, minors, or certificates:

 Choosing Your Courses

-Registration for Fall 2020 and Spring 2021 courses is open!
+Registration for Spring 2021 courses is open!
 We have posted course preview guides for all of the Philosophy and Religion courses available.

 Questions?
 Ask a Program Advisor

 Religion advisors and Philosophy advisors are happy to talk with you about any of your courses.
 Are you currently in a class with a philosophy or religion professor?
 Feel free to ask them about courses that interest you.
 The program coordinators are also available to help you:

 New and Highlighted Courses

 In addition to some of our popular offerings, there are new courses available in the coming year.